International Travel

 Medical care is below U.S. standards.
 While care at some private facilities is better than at most public health facilities, patients may need to prove ability to pay before receiving assistance, even in emergencies.
 Patients requiring blood transfusions are expected to arrange for at least the same amount to be donated on their behalf.
 Physicians and nurses have been known to go on strike, straining public medical services.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Many care providers overseas only accept cash payments.
-See our webpage for more information on insurance overseas.
+Most care providers overseas only accept cash payments.
+See our Insurance Overseas page for more information on insurance providers with overseas coverage.
+Visit the U.S. Centers for Disease Control and Prevention Travel Insurance page for more information on type of insurance you should consider before you travel overseas.

-If traveling with prescription medication, check with the Government of Trinidad and Tobago to ensure the medication is legal in Trinidad and Tobago.
 Always carry your prescription medication in original packaging with your doctor’s prescription.
+Check with the Government of Trinidad and Tobago to ensure the medication is legal in Trinidad and Tobago.
 Please note that many medicines prescribed in the United States are not easily accessible through the local pharmacies.
-It is recommended to have enough stock of medicines for at least 6 months.
+A six-month supply of required medicines is recommended for travelers.

 The following diseases are present: